nspcc-dev/neo-go/docs/notifications.md

 Recognized stream names:
  * `block_added`
-   Filter: `primary` as an integer with primary (speaker) node index from ConsensusData and/or `since` field as an integer value with block index starting from which new block notifications will be received and/or `till` field as an integer values containing block index till which new block notifications will be received.
+   Filter: `primary` as an integer with a valid range of 0-255 with primary (speaker) node index from ConsensusData and/or `since` field as an integer value with block index starting from which new block notifications will be received and/or `till` field as an integer values containing block index till which new block notifications will be received.
  * `header_of_added_block`
    Filter: `primary` as an integer with primary (speaker) node index from ConsensusData and/or `since` field as an integer value with header